BenjaminMcNiven/Other/OIT_APP/README.md

   9. If so, it adds the corresponding character from the dictionary and subtracts the necessary amount.
   10. If it goes through the loop and nothing changed, it decrements the place variable by a factor of 10
   11. Once it finishes, the finished numeral is added to the list of all the numerals
-  12. After finishing all the conversions, it prints each numeral out on a separate line of an output file given by the name of the input file plus
+  12. After finishing all the conversions, it prints each numeral out on a separate line of an output file given by the name of the input file plus "_out.txt" to specify the output